splunk/observability-workshop/content/en/imt/initial-setup.md

 ![Windows SSH enabled](../images/windows-ssh-enabled-feedback.png)

-If the result of executing the command looks something like on the screenshot below, you want to enable the "OpenSSH Client" feature manually.
+If the result of executing the command looks something like the screenshot below, you want to enable the "OpenSSH Client" feature manually.

 ![Windows SSH disabled](../images/windows-ssh-disabled-feedback.png)

 To do that, open the "Settings" menu, and click on "Apps".
-While being in the "Apps & features" section, click on "Optional features".
+While in the "Apps & features" section, click on "Optional features".

 ![Windows Apps Settings](../images/windows-gui-optionalfeatures.png)

-Here, you are presented a list of installed features.
+Here, you are presented with a list of installed features.
 On the top, you see a button with a plus icon to "Add a feature".
 Click it.
 In the search input field, type "OpenSSH", and find a feature called "OpenSSH Client",  or respectively, "OpenSSH Client (Beta)", click on it, and click the "Install"-button.

 ![Windows Enable OpenSSH Client](../images/windows-enable-openssh-client.png)

 Now you are set!
-In case you are not able to access the provided instance in spite of enabling the OpenSSH feature, please do not shy away from reaching out to the course instructor, either via chat or directly.
+In case you are not able to access the provided instance despite enabling the OpenSSH feature, please do not shy away from reaching out to the course instructor, either via chat or directly.

 At this point you are ready to continue and [start the workshop](../gdi/index.html)